FlUxIuS/p0f3plus/README.md

 To fingerprint a PCAP file, the `pcaprint.py` can be used in two different ways:

 * the classic way that prints each frames like p0f3 do;
-* or to aggregate services in a XML.
+* or to aggregate services in a nmap XML file like.

 Additionnal information are added to p0f3 signatures if some data are identified in packets.
 These information include HTTP or SMB headers